-The commercial version of JasperReports Server is built on organizations, which are logical entities within the server that have their own users, roles, and branches of the repository.
-As with any business structure or hierarchy, organizations may have suborganizations, which may in turn have suborganizations, and so on.
+The architecture of the commercial version of JasperReports Server is built on organizations, which are logical entities within JasperReports Server that have their own users, roles, and branches of the repository.
+As with any business structure or hierarchy, organizations may have suborganizations, which in turn may have suborganizations, and so on.

-In the default JasperReports Server installation, a single organization mimics the simple structure of older versions of JasperReports Server.
-If you want to deploy multiple organizations, you must be aware of certain design considerations.
+In the default JasperReports Server installation, there is a single organization that mimics the simple structure of older versions of JasperReports Server.
+If you want to deploy multiple organizations, there are certain design considerations you must be aware of.

-The organization feature is flexible enough to accommodate any combination of these scenarios and many others like it.
-In all cases, administrators can configure secure environments for any number of organizations, and end-users experience a powerful BI platform tailored to their needs.
+The organization feature is flexible enough to accommodate any combination of these scenarios and many like it.
+In all cases, administrators can configure secure environments for any number of organizations, and end-users experience a powerful BI platform that is tailored to their needs.

-All organizations or hierarchies of organizations exist independently within a single instance of JasperReports Server.
-Neighboring organizations are isolated from one another, while parent organizations have full control of their suborganizations.
-Users can access only the data and resources in their own organizations or suborganizations, and administrators can define roles and set permissions to further control access.
+Each organization or hierarchy of organizations co-exists independently in the same instance of JasperReports Server, which isolates neighboring organizations from each other but allows parent organizations to have full control over their suborganizations.
+Users may access only the data and resources in their organization or a suborganization, and administrators may define roles and set permissions to further restrict access.